-However, Stamaril (17D-YFV) is considered investigational in the USA, as it is not a U.S. FDA-licensed product.
-Currently, the FDA's Expanded Access Program, (EAP) has authorized a limited number of Stamaril vaccine distribution sites in the USA.
+However, Stamaril (17D-YFV) is considered investigational in the USA, not a U.S. FDA-licensed product.
+The FDA's Expanded Access Program (EAP) has currently authorized a limited number of Stamaril vaccine distribution sites in the USA.

-Working closely with the CDC, geographically distributed sites throughout the USA are identified for inclusion in the EAP program so patients can have continued access to the Stamaril yellow fever vaccine.
+Working closely with the U.S. CDC, geographically distributed sites throughout the USA are identified for inclusion in the EAP program so patients can have continued access to the Stamaril yellow fever vaccine.
 ATC code: J07BL; Drugbank Accession Number: DB10805

-Among more than 500 million vaccinees, only a handful of cases have been reported in which vaccinees developed a virulent wild type YFV infection.
-This efficacy is presumed to be the result of both neutralizing antibodies and a robust T cell response, reported a 2016 study.
+Among more than 500 million vaccinees, only a handful of cases have been reported in which vaccinees developed a virulent wild-type YFV infection.
+This efficacy is presumed to result from neutralizing antibodies and a robust T cell response reported in a 2016 study.

 Sanofi is dedicated to supporting people through their health challenges.
 We are a global biopharmaceutical company focused on human health.

 Yellow fever vaccine can prevent yellow fever.
 Yellow fever is a serious disease caused by the yellow fever virus.
 Most people with yellow fever virus infections will either not have mild disease symptoms and completely recover.
 But some people will develop severe disease, says the CDC.

 Stamaril vaccination is indicated for active immunization against yellow fever for adults and children aged 9 months and older when traveling to, passing through or living in an endemic area, traveling to any country that requires an International Certificate of Vaccination for entry (which may or may not depend on the previous itinerary), and handling potentially infectious materials (e.g., laboratory personnel).